Regular attendance is essential to success in school. As permitted under the State Board of Education Rule 160-

 Non-school related activities and vacations are considered unexcused.

-The parent/guardian must submit a note, fax or email to the school’s attendance clerk within five (5) school
+The parent/guardian must submit a note, fax, email, or digital attendance form to the school’s attendance clerk within five (5) school

 days for an absence to be considered excused.
 The note must include the student’s name, the date(s) of

 absence(s), and the reason for the absence.
 It is the responsibility of the parent(s)/guardian(s) to be in

 communication with the student’s teacher(s) and/or office staff when a student is absent, especially when it

 is for more than one day.
 The principal may require students to present appropriate medical or other

 documentation upon returning to school for the purpose of validating those absences are excused.

 In case of extended illness, hospitalization, or injury, the parent should apply for Hospital Homebound service.

 Hospital Homebound service should be applied for immediately when absences of ten (10) days or more are